 It may not have stood out as the finest piece of engineering art when it spanned the Thames, but London Bridge is a marvelous sight in the middle of the Arizona desert.
 A replacement for a series of bridges that date back to medieval times, inspiring the children’s rhyme, “London Bridge Is Falling Down,” this version of London Bridge was constructed in the 1830s.
 When it was no longer able to handle the demands of London traffic, the old bridge was replaced by a modern concrete span and its stones were put up for sale in 1967.

 There’s no admission charge to see this oddly compelling sight.
 If you have a taste for surreal experiences, walk across the bridge and sample the Ye Olde England ambience of Barley Brothers brewery.
-Even more schizoid is the adjacent, all-suite London Bridge Resort (928/855-0888, $139 and up), where the “original” medieval turrets and Arthurian design flourishes have been redecorated with palm trees for that unforgettable tropical island experience.
+Even more incongruous is the adjacent, all-suite London Bridge Resort (928/855-0888, $180 and up), where the “original” medieval turrets and Arthurian design flourishes have been redecorated with palm trees more appropriate for a tropical island.